-For Professional and Enterprise plans, you can implement Google Tag Manager for your Help Center.
+You can implement Google Tag Manager for your help center.

 About Google Tag Manager

 According to Google, "Google Tag Manager is a tag management system that allows you to quickly and easily update tags and code snippets on your website or mobile app, such as those intended for traffic analysis and marketing optimization.
 You can add and update AdWords, Google Analytics, Firebase Analytics, Floodlight, and 3rd party or custom tags from the Tag Manager user interface instead of editing site code."

 First, you need to sign up for a free Google Tag Manager account.

 - Sign up for Google Tag Manager for free.